jlangch/venice/doc/readme/openai-functions.md

 about a database.
 For simplicity the Chinook sample database will be used.
 See [Venice and Chinook Dataset](database.md#chinook-dataset-overview)

-The OpenAI model shall be enabled to answer questions like: *Who are the top 5 artists by number of tracks?*
+The OpenAI model shall be enabled to answer questions on the dataset like: *Who are the top 5 artists by number of tracks?*

-Before starting, follow the [Venice Database tutorial](database.md) to:
+Before starting, follow the [Venice Database Tutorial](database.md) to:

  1. Install the PostgreSQL JDBC driver
  2. Start a PostgreSQL Docker Instance